 While core internships make it possible to gain a broader perspective of the field, career internships give you the chance to grow your experience in a specialised sector of business – which is great if you’re more confident about the specific career path you’d like to follow.

-So, for instance, if you’re set on going into business communications, you’ll gain tons of exposure while on a career internship on a communications program.
+So, for instance, if you’re set on going into business communications, you’ll gain tonnes of exposure while on a career internship on a communications program.
 You might engage with school children while facilitating English lessons, and work with local partners to produce marketing content.
 You’ll also have the chance to take on additional collaborative work with local and international partners, and consult with other career interns in international GVI locations, under the guidance of your remote career internship supervisor.
 This will grow both your business knowledge, and your worldview too.

 Or, if women’s empowerment business strategies are what you’re most interested in, you could have the chance to work with local and international organisations that focus on gender equality and be part of developing and implementing business development workshops for local entrepreneurs.